Riabdulm/Cognitive_tasks_alzheimer_disease/Analyzing-Alzheimer-s-disease-patients-ability-to-recal-shapes--Coloured-or-Natural-Grey--.md

+Cognitive tasks to test the ability of Alzheimer's patients in recalling shapes (differently coloured or natural grey shapes).
 Analysing the ability of Alzheimer's Disease patients to recall differetly coloured shapes as opposed to Natural Grey colour shapes when compared with Healthy people.
 ================